Lane Bequest: Background

 Lane was born in Ireland, grew up in England and elsewhere in Europe, and worked for most of his career as an art dealer in London.
 He died in the sinking of the Lusitania in 1915, on the return from a visit to New York to finalise the sale of Holbein's portrait of Thomas Cromwell and Titian's Portrait of a Man in a Red Cap to Henry Clay Frick; both are now in the Frick Collection.

 For several years, Lane had been working on a project to establish a gallery of modern art in Dublin.
 The Municipal Gallery of Modern Art opened at temporary premises at Clonmell House on Harcourt Street in 1908, and Lane commissioned two designs for a new permanent gallery from Edwin Lutyens.
-The plans were rejected by Dublin city council, and the project which was to become the Hugh Lane Gallery was not fully unrealised at the time of his death.
+The plans were rejected by Dublin City Council, and the project which was to become the Hugh Lane Gallery was not fully realised at the time of his death.
 Frustrated at the lack of progress in Dublin, Lane sent his collection on loan to the National Gallery in London in 1913.

 Lane's will of October 1913 also bequeathed his collection to the National Gallery, but Lane had been appointed director of the National Gallery of Ireland (NGI) in early 1914, and after his death a codicil dated February 1915 was discovered in his office which changed the destination of the bequest to the NGI in Dublin.
 The codicil was signed and dated but not formally witnessed and so it was legally ineffective, and the National Gallery took ownership of the paintings that were already in its hands, on loan.

 In the following decades, Lane's aunt, Augusta, Lady Gregory, and a later director of the NGI, Thomas Bodkin, took up the campaign for the paintings to be returned to Ireland as Lane had intended.
 The Hugh Lane Gallery opened at Charlemont House in Parnell Square, Dublin in 1933.